-Basic earnings (loss) per share is computed by dividing net income (loss) available to common shareholders by the weighted average number of common shares outstanding during the year.
-The computation of diluted earnings per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on earnings per share.
-The dilutive effect of convertible securities is reflected in diluted earnings per share by application of the "if converted" method.
+Basic income (loss) per share is computed by dividing net income (loss) and comprehensive income (loss) by the weighted average number of common shares outstanding during the year.
+The computation of diluted income (loss) assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on earnings per share.
+The dilutive effect of convertible securities is reflected in diluted income (loss) per share by application of the "if converted" method.
 The dilutive effect of outstanding options and warrants and their equivalents is reflected in diluted earnings per share by application of the treasury stock method.
 In years when the Company reports a comprehensive loss, the effect of potential issuances of shares under options and warrants would be anti-dilutive, and therefore, basic and diluted loss (earnings) per share are the same.